kenmutuma001/galleria/README.md

 ## PROJECT DESCRIPTION

-This website allows user to view different categories of pictures,search pictures and copy the image links.
+This website allows user to view different Category of pictures,search pictures and copy the image links.

+###

 ## TECHNOLOGIES USED